susannaelsie/STAT545-hw01-klassen-susanna/README.md

 4. Commit recently saved changes to my local repo
     - with a note to describe the change
 5. Push the commit 'up' to Github repo
+6. Refresh hw01 README.md file in Github using my browser to display changes
+    - Many unexpected errors were viewed at this stage
+7. Repeat, allowing me to fix errors not seen in 'raw' markdown files